Click or tap on any image to see all from this page enlarged.

 There is an odd story about a swashbuckling character who suddenly appeared claiming to bring a message from the Pope.
 He then claimed to be the Bishop of Damascus, which was false, but his permission from the Pope was true.

-A local priest committed suicide, casting a pall on St Clements for it was considered unclean, and that also created pressure on finally carrying out the King’s permission 80 years earlier.
+The local priest committed suicide, casting a pall on St Clements for it was considered unclean, and that also created pressure on finally carrying out the King’s permission 80 years earlier.
 Finally the Bishop of Exeter and the Abbot of Torre gave permission, and the town folk erected the church at their own expense.

 Drawing of the Mouth of the Dart